College of Humanities & Behavioral Sciences

 Area: Behavioral Neuroscience

-Dr. Hayes earned her B.S. in Biology and Psychology at the Pennsylvania State University and her M.A. and Ph.D. in Behavioral Neuroscience from the University of North Carolina.
-She is an assistant professor and has been with the university since 2013.
-Her research interests focus on what happens to the brain as a result of drug abuse with specific emphasis on understanding alcohol consumption, addiction, and recovery.
-She teaches courses in statistics, research methods, brain and behavior, psychopharmacology, and principles of learning.
+Dr. Hayes earned dual B.S. degrees in Biology and Psychology from the Pennsylvania State University and her M.A. and Ph.D. in Behavioral Neuroscience from the University of North Carolina at Chapel Hill.
+She conducted post-doctoral research in the College of Pharmacy at the University of Kentucky prior to joining the faculty at Radford University in 2013.
+Her research interests focus on what happens to the brain as a result of drug abuse and/or stress with specific emphasis on understanding alcohol consumption, addiction, and recovery.
+She teaches courses in introductory psychology, statistics, research methods, brain and behavior, psychopharmacology, and principles of learning.
+Her free time is spent hanging out with her two rescue dogs, Jordan and Pippa.

 Area: Behavioral Neuroscience // Program Coordinator